isomerpages/nrf-corp/pages/Frequently Asked Questions (FAQ).md

 **I am from an overseas-based company/start-up that would like to expand into the Singapore market.
 What opportunities/support are there?**

 If you are a foreign entrepreneur keen on starting a business in Singapore, you may qualify for the EntrePass work visa issued by the Ministry of Manpower.
 For more information, please click [here](https://www.mom.gov.sg/passes-and-permits/entrepass).

-**How do I apply for the Early Stage Venture Fund scheme?**

-The Early Stage Venture Fund scheme is on a call-for-proposal basis.
-When the next call is launched, more information will be made available on the NRF [website](https://www.nrf.gov.sg/).